2024Activity reportProject-TeamSYCOMORES

 (A1.S1) Synchronous languages

-We will continue working on synchronous programming languages for generating correct-by-construction code.
-In particular, one of the objectives of the ANR projet CORTEVA (which is coordinated by G. Lipari, started in Jan.
-2018, and will last for 48 months) is to extend the synchronous language Prelude29 to address systems with extremely variable execution time.
+We continue working on synchronous programming languages for generating correct-by-construction code.
+In particular, one of the objectives of the ANR projet CORTEVA (which was coordinated by G. Lipari, started in Jan.
+2018, and lasted 48 months) was to extend the synchronous language Prelude35 to address systems with extremely variable execution time.

-The language is being extended (its semantics and its compilation) with constructs to dynamically change the behaviour of a subset of the system based on rare events, like the occurrence of a large execution time of a task.
-The proposed extensions will guarantee that the system will respect correctness properties even in the presence of such rare events.
+The language has been extended (its semantics and its compilation) with constructs to dynamically change the behaviour of a subset of the system based on rare events, like the occurrence of a large execution time of a task.
+The proposed extensions guarantee that the system respects correctness properties even in the presence of such rare events.

 Dependencies: We rely on Parametric WCET to detect the occurence of large execution times (A2.S1).